fulopkovacs/object-access-cf-b2-poc/README.md

 ]' <bucket-name> allPublic
 ```

-## Accessing Private Buckets using Cloudfare
+## Accessing Private Buckets using Cloudflare

 > My approach is based on this official guide from Backblaze:
 > https://www.backblaze.com/docs/cloud-storage-deliver-private-backblaze-b2-content-through-cloudflare-cdn